PostHog/posthog.com/contents/tutorials/phased-rollout.md

 ## Using cohorts for phased rollouts

 A good way to organize rollout phases when using feature flags is cohorts.
-These able you to define all your rollout phases and the beginning of the process and simply swap them in the feature flag.
-If you repeatedly do phased rollouts, you can also reuse them.
+These enable you to define all your rollout phases and the beginning of the process and simply swap them in the feature flag.
+You can also reuse them if you run repeated phase rollouts.

 To create a cohort, go to the [cohorts tab](https://app.posthog.com/cohorts) and click "New Cohort."
 Set up the properties you want the cohorts to have as well as the details on the cohort.
 Again, it is useful to add details on the group and dates.